 The data model used by LINCS is particular and complex — to help users better understand the context of the information, I wanted to use familiar language to frame the information users would receive.

 Thanks to the hard work of the team, the Context Explorer was presented and featured at various academic conferences.
 At Congress 2023 of the Humanities and Social Sciences, as part of the Canadian Society for Digital Humanities, I held a demo session and at Making Links 2023, was also a part of a UX panel discussion talking about the tool.
+In 2024, LINCS secured a pilot partnership grant with Library and Archives Canada to explore further development on the Context Explorer.